TMiclot/MICLOT/User_Guide/__glossary.md

 This page

+## Interaction *clash*

+An interaction clash is a pair of close residues with same charge or same hydrophobicity (hydrophile or hydrophobe).

+List of all *clash*:

+- anion-anion
+- cation-cation
+- hydrophobe-hydrophobe
+- hydrophile-hydrophophile

 ## Interaction network

 An interaction network represents a motif consisting of residue pairs, their corresponding secondary structures, and the non-covalent interaction types between their atoms.
 Depending on the system being studied, an interaction network can either arise from the folding of a protein chain onto itself or from the interface between interacting protein chains.